susyjam/MicrosoftAzureML/Azure Machine Learning Engineer Capstone Project/README.md

 ### Results
 #### What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?
 The best model produced by the Auto ML run is VotingEnsemble with an accuracy metric of `0.8763`.
-Details parameters of the model can be found in `In [13]` of the automl.ipynb notebook.

 The following would be done to improve the Auto ML run.